mwangdakota/pages-uswds-jekyll/pages/about.md

               </li>
               <li>
                 <h3>0% equity</h3>
+                Our awards are grants and cooperative agreements.
 You retain full ownership over your company and intellectual property.
 And because our awards aren’t loans, there’s nothing to pay back.
               </li>
               <li>
                 <h3>Major societal impact</h3>